linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 06 Money Market Instruments.md

 While both parties are exposed to credit risk in a repo transaction, the lender of funds is usually in the more vulnerable position.
 Accordingly, the repo is structured to reduce the lender's credit risk.
 Specifically, the amount lent should be less than the market value of the security used as collateral, thereby providing the lender some cushion should the collateral's market value decline.
 The amount by which the market value of the security used as collateral exceeds the value of the loan is called repo margin or "haircut."
 Repo margins vary from transaction to transaction and are negotiated between the counterparties based on factors such as the following: term of the repo agreement, quality of the collateral, creditworthiness of the counterparties, and the availability of the collateral.
 Minimum repo margins are set differently across firms and are based on models and/or guidelines created by their credit departments.
 Repo margin is generally between  $1\%$  and  $3\%$ .
 For borrowers of lower credit worthiness and/or when less liquid securities are used as collateral, the repo margin can be  $10\%$  or more.[5]

 To illustrate the role of a haircut in a repurchase agreement, let us once again return to the government securities dealer who purchases a  $5\%$  coupon, 10-year Treasury note and needs financing overnight.
-Recall, the face amount of the position is  $1 million and the note's full price (i.e., flat price plus accrued interest) is$ 1,044,843.75.
+Recall, the face amount of the position is  \$1 million and the note's full price (i.e., flat price plus accrued interest) is\$ 1,044,843.75.
 As before, we will use Bloomberg's RRRA screen to illustrate the transaction in Exhibit 6.16.

 EXHIBIT 6.16 Bloomberg Repo/Reverse Repo Analysis Screen